rarible/protocol/docs/overview/unifiedTransfer.md

 description: Explanation of token transfering process
 ---

-It is assumed that you've already set the SDK up.
-If not, please refer to appriopriate page.

 # Transfering token between two addresses

 Process of transfering tokens between two addresses is straightforward.
+In order for the transfer to be successful it has to be created from an address to which an NFT belongs to.
+Signing of the transaction by the owner will also be required.

 Basically what we need is two things:

 - itemId: which allows to uniquely identify any NFT on any blockchain,
 - recipientAddress: which tells us where the token should be transfered.